 All Chi Omega chapter facilities have been following University standards on sanitation – and will continue to do so.
 It is our perspective that chapter facilities offer a transformative group-living experience which is arguably just as safe, if not safer, than a typical residential dorm experience, given that members develop personal relationships with those they live with and have relatively similar lifestyles.
 In Chi Omega facilities, all members will be provided with the same set of rules, guidelines, resources, and accountability measures to promote health and overall wellness.

 What will the Chi Omega membership experience look like if campus experiences are different this fall or have to be adjusted mid-semester?

 Chi Omega will continue to provide an engaging membership experience virtually, just as we are now.
-The Executive Headquarters, along with national experts and volunteers on the ground, are further enhancing plans/resources for any and all scenarios at our 181 chapters across the country.
+The Executive Headquarters, along with national experts and volunteers on the ground, are further enhancing plans/resources for any and all scenarios that may come up at our 181 chapters across the country.

-There will still be opportunities for women to join Chi Omega chapters in the fall.
+There continue to be opportunities for women to join Chi Omega chapters.
 We encourage your daughter to reach out to the Office of Student Life or the Office of Fraternity and Sorority life on her campus to learn how to register for sorority recruitment.

-The Chi Omega Executive Headquarters is working extensively with the National Panhellenic Conference and campus partners to determine what recruitment will look like on each of our campuses as guidelines continue to evolve.
+The Chi Omega Executive Headquarters continues to work extensively with the National Panhellenic Conference and campus partners to determine what recruitment will look like on each of our campuses as guidelines continue to evolve.
 Our priority will be providing a welcoming and safe environment for Potential New Members to experience how Chi Omega can change their lives for the better, even if the experiences looks different from the outside – the heart of our Sisterhood will remain the same.